 You are invited

-For retreats and introduction to Centering Prayer workshops in the year of 2025, please see retreats and introductory workshops.
-Retreats and workshops for 2025 will be updated as changes become available.
+For retreats and introduction to Centering Prayer workshops in the year of 2026, please see retreats and introductory workshops.
+Retreats and workshops for 2026 will be updated as they become available.

 …when you pray, go into your room and shut the door and pray to your Father who is in secret; and your Father who sees in secret will reward you.